puppetlabs/puppetlabs-inifile/README.markdown

 ##### `section`

-*Optional.*

 Designates a section of the specified INI file containing the setting to manage.
-To manage a global setting (at the beginning of the file, before any named sections) enter "".
+You can manage a global setting by putting it at the beginning of the file, before any named sections, and entering "".
 Defaults to "".

 Valid options: a string.